M0nizar/xml_tps/td6/homwork.md

 for $serie in $count[@count = $maxCount]
 return $serie
 ```
+> * explanation :
+>    * looping throught series with destinct values, then group albums with same serie, then count the number of them, after that we select the max number of albums of a serie and loop the series to select the series with max count.
 7. Find the years where the most albums were published :
 ```xq
 let $counts :=